MoizTareen/Neko/Policy.md

   <h3>Have any problem with that?</h3>

-  <p>If you hqve any problem with us regarding saving your guild id just join bots support server and let us know. </p>
+  <p>If you have any problem with us regarding saving your guild id just join bots support server and let us know. </p>

 <h3>
   What Permissions the bot asks for?</h3>